Georgios Samaras: Later career

 In August 2015, Samaras was reported to have agreed terms with Serie A club Sampdoria, but the move fell through as the club were unhappy with the results of his medical.
 Afterwards, he spent time in New York to rehabilitate from a back injury, and in November 2015 was linked with a move to the New York Cosmos, although once again no move actually materialised.

 Samaras did eventually sign for a North American Soccer League team, joining expansion side Rayo OKC on 10 March 2016.
 On 2 April, he made his debut in their first match, replacing Robbie Findley for the final 12 minutes of a goalless home draw against FC Edmonton.
 He was the last of three of the team's players sent off on 28 May in a 1–0 loss at Soccer Bowl holders the Cosmos.
 Samaras' first goal for the franchise came on 16 July in his 9th match, coming on as a late substitute to wrap up a 3–0 win over the same opponent at the Miller Stadium.

 Samaras became a free agent in early 2017 when Rayo OKC shut down after only one season, and his next move was suggested to be to Spain to sign for Real Zaragoza.
 On 8 February, he was unveiled at a press conference and assigned the number 5 shirt.

 On 6 August 2017, Samaras agreed terms with TFF First League club Samsunspor.
 On 24 December he scored his first goal with the club, equalising at the end of the first half, in a 4–2 away loss against Ümraniyespor.
 It was his first goal since 7 August 2016 when he scored in a 1–1 draw against the New York Cosmos.
 On 12 October 2018, Samaras announced his retirement from football, aged 33.

+On 29 August 2026, amateur club "Snakes FC" (based in Heraklion) announced that Samaras came out of retirement in order to play with the club in Heraklion Football Clubs Association "B division".